wri/carbon-budget/readme.md

 6) Obtain and pre-process the updated drivers of tree cover loss framework and tree cover loss from fires using `mp_prep_other_inputs_annual.py`.
 Note that the drivers map probably needs to be reprojected to WGS84 and resampled (0.005x0.005 deg) in ArcMap or similar before processing into 0.00025x0.00025 deg 10x10 tiles using this script.
    `mp_prep_other_inputs_annual.py` has some additional notes about that.
+You can choose which set of tiles to pre-process by providing the following options for the process argument (-p):
+   - tcld: Pre-processes drivers of tree cover loss tiles
+   - tclf: Pre-processes tree cover loss due to fires tiles
+   - all: Pre-processes both drivers of tree cover loss and tree cover loss due to fires tiles

 7) Make sure that changes in forest age category produced by `mp_forest_age_category_IPCC.py` and the number of gain years produced by `mp_gain_year_count_all_forest_types.py` still make sense.